run-ai/docs/docs/admin/runai-setup/advanced/sso.md

 * Go to [https://app.run.ai/permissions](https://app.run.ai/permissions){target=_blank}.
 * Select the `Groups` button.
 * Assuming you have mapped IdP `Roles` attribute as described in the prerequisites section above, add a Role name and provide it Run:AI Roles.

+## Implementation Notes

+Run:AI SSO does not support single logout.
+As such, logging out from Run:AI will not log you out from other systems.